 Some of the most common reasons for revision knee surgery are

-When you decide to proceed for revision knee replacement, your surgeon will perform a thorough clinical exam and X-rays and lab tests.
+When you decide to proceed with revision knee replacement, your surgeon will perform a thorough clinical exam, X-rays and lab tests.
 When infection is detected, the knee is aspirated and the fluid will be sent to a laboratory to check for infection and if confirmed, to find the specific bacteria causing the infection.

 Sometimes, in addition to X-rays, bone scans, Magnetic Resonance Imaging (MRI) or CT scans may be used to quantify changes in the position of the implant components and thus to find the cause for failure to help plan for the surgery.